Dr. Tammy Mendez

 Dr. Rachelle Wemmer was raised in the small town of Quincy in the Sierra Nevada mountains.
 Craving warmer climates, she moved to the central coast for undergraduate studies.
 She attended the University of California Santa Barbara, where she studied Biology and Psychology.
 During that time, she began volunteering with a variety of animals including cats, dogs, sea lions, sea birds and even elephants and giraffes at the zoo.
 She also began working at a local pet clinic which further developed her passion for animals.
 She was soon admitted to the University of California Davis School of Veterinary Medicine and received her Doctorate of Veterinary Medicine in 2012.

 Dr. Wemmer was happy to return to the central coast following her internship.
-While working in Santa Barbara, she met her boyfriend, a Lompoc local.
+While working in Santa Barbara, she met her husband, a Lompoc local.
 Dr. Wemmer was fortunate enough to join the team at Animal Care Hospital in December of 2014.
-When not at work, she can be found nursing sick sea lions back to health and spending time with her fiancé and three cats.
+When not at work, she can be found nursing sick sea lions back to health and spending time with her husband and three cats.

 Dr. Katherine Bennett

 Dr. Bennett is originally from Aberdeen, Washington.
 She grew up in a family of English teachers, and originally attended college with an acting scholarship and intentions to teach abroad.
-While in college, she became strongly drawn to Veterinary Medicine and received her Bachelor of Science Degree from Washington State University in 2000.
-Both during college and after graduation, she then worked in a number of veterinary clinics that offered different medical techniques and specialties, ranging from Washington State to New Jersey.
+While in college, she became strongly drawn to Veterinary Medicine and received her Bachelor of Science degree from Washington State University in 2000.
+Both during college and after graduation, she then worked in a number of veterinary clinics ranging from Washington State to New Jersey that offered different medical techniques and specialties.

 She received her Doctorate of Veterinary Medicine from Washington State University in May of 2008 and worked for 8 years in Wenatchee, Washington.
 There, she emphasized teaching methods of preventive medicine to the community and pursued innovative healing techniques including laser therapy.
 She also aided in her clinic’s efforts in working with the local animal shelter to provide the highest quality medicine to any animal in need.
 She is excited about experiencing California’s central coast.
 In her free time, she enjoys hiking, fishing, and trying her hand at cooking and gardening.